-I wish I could say publishing was easier than parenting, but it’s really not.
+I wish I could say publishing was easier than parenting, but really it’s not.

 And as I sat down to think of what all of you might want or need to hear, it forced me to walk back through my life and my career.
-Something I honestly try not to do because well… I always say there are two things you never want to ask me about.
-Publishing and pregnancy because I’ll scare you off both.
+Something I honestly try not to do because well . . .
+I always say there are two things you never want to ask me about: Publishing and pregnancy because I’ll scare you off both.

 We are all the heroes and heroines of our own lives.
-And as Kalil Gibran once wrote “Your daily life is your temple and your religion.
+As Kalil Gibran once wrote, “Your daily life is your temple and your religion.
 When you enter into it take with you your all.”

 You can’t look at anyone and tell what they’ve been through.
 Ever.
 The deepest scars are never the ones that mark our skin.
 They are the ones that mar our souls.
 Unknown and unseen by everyone, but felt deeply by those of us who bear them and we can never fully escape their wrath.

 But you have to keep fighting.
 No matter what.
 Don’t ever be a casualty of fate.

-And that was my sympathetic parent.
+And he was my sympathetic parent.

 My parents had one basic belief.
 The world will not take mercy on you.
 Your enemies will not take mercy on you and I will not be doing you any favors if *I* take mercy on you.

 I wish I could say it was happy, but it wasn’t.
 Anyone who has ever read my books can tell there was nothing blissful about my past.
-It was the kind of childhood people use to justify criminal behavior.
+It was the kind of childhood that psychologists on Forensic Files use to justify criminal behavior.

-In addition to not being able to stand up here and speak, I shouldn’t be able to read… never mind write a novel.
-I am severely dyslexic.
-So severe that it even manifests verbally, especially when I’m tired.
+In addition to not being able to stand up here and speak, I shouldn’t be able to read . . . never mind write a novel.
+I’m severely dyslexic.
+So severe that it even manifests verbally, especially when I’m tired or nervous.
 Another thing I was relentlessly mocked for and called stupid over.

 Oh but Fate was never going to make that vow easy on me.